 X-Factor: This store boasts a huge range of notebooks and stationery items.

 Muzeum Krt, Budapest

-For this entry it’s worth reviewing the street as a whole, rather than every individual store we visited (because there were simply way too many).
-Dozens of Antiquarian and second-hand books line this street, some tucked away behind scaffolding, others boldly facing the road, every single one worth a visit.
-Situated across from the National Museum, you can always visit a few that catch your eye after soaking in some Hungarian history across the road.
+For this entry it’s worth reviewing the street as a whole, rather than every individual store we visited (because there were way too many).
+Dozens of antiquarian and second-hand books line this street, some tucked away behind scaffolding, others boldly facing the road, every single one worth a visit.
+Located across from the Hungarian National Museum, you can always visit a few that catch your eye after soaking in some Hungarian history across the road.

 Below are three bookstores on this street that really stood out to us when we visited.